 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 on a domain (Gross and Find Motor Skills) was developed to support families in both English and Spanish.
 This brochure also offers easy activities linked to various ages to guide parents/guardians in ways to support their child in this area.
 This brochure is shared at our Learning Link, our collaborative and community providers build awareness around the current data.
 The data for Ready 4K indicates that over 4000 text messages and 500 custom messages have been delivered to our participants related to curriculum developed for their child.
 Sign-ins to document parent involvement in the Learning Link.
 The Learning Link has not opened yet, so we have no data.
 A google form for registration of participation in the Learning Link is used to collect information about families and Parents will regularly make use of the Learning Link to build school readiness skills in children ages 0-5.
+2022-23 Local Control Account 2022-23 Local Control Accountability Plan for Lowell Joint School District nod District Page 39 of 118

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 their child.
 Our Aeries data base tracks attendance of families attending the Learning Link, We currently have 50 families participating in our Learning Link on a regular basis.
 Due to high levels of participation and limited space we have 12 families a day with outdoor Fun Physical Fridays with a focus on gross and fine motor skills with 30 participating families.
-We have increased our Instructional aide form 10 hours to 15 hours and now 18 hours to meet the demand and hope to increase next year at various school sites.
-Enrollment in the preschool program.
+We have increased our Instructional aide form 10 hours to 15 hours and now 18 hours and now 18 hours and hope to increase next year at Enrollment in the preschool program.
 The preschool program has not opened yet.
-A for-fee option is being developed for the beginning of the 2022 year with the potential for a state-funded preschool should Two preschool locations have been strategically determined by leadership for the 2022-2023 school year.
-There will be 48 spaces at both campuses with a goal All slots within a for- fee and/or state- funded preschool will be filled to provide support for our earliest learners.
+A for-fee option is being developed for the beginning of the 2022 year with the potential for a state-funded preschool should All slots within a for- fee and/or state- funded preschool will be filled to provide support for our earliest learners.